-A Technical Audit is a more in-depth, technically-exhaustive inspection of the home which will typically reveal more information than a Home Inspection.
+A Technical Audit is a more in-depth, technically exhaustive inspection of the home that provides more information than a Home Inspection.
 We have both services available.
-By signing this agreement, you acknowledge that you have chosen a Home Inspection instead of a Technical Audit.
+By accepting this agreement, you acknowledge that you have chosen a Home Inspection instead of a Technical Audit.